-Create Document: Click on “Create document” button and fill in the details of the parties.
-You can click the "Fill with Member’s Information" button to complete the party’s information with your personal or business information saved to your account.
+Fill in the details of the parties.
+You can click the "Fill with Member’s Information" button to complete it with information saved to your account.

-Please fill in any additional information by following the step-by-step guide on the left-hand side of the preview document and clicking the "Next" button.
+Please fill in any additional information by following the step-by-step guide on the left hand side of the preview document and click the "Next" button.

 When you are done, click the "Get Document" button and you can download the document in Word or PDF format.

 Please get all parties to review the document carefully and make any final modifications to ensure that the details are correct before signing the document.